fastify/session/README.md

 })
 ```
 **NOTE**: For all unencrypted (HTTP) connections, you need to set the `secure` cookie option to `false`.
 See below for all cookie options and their details.
-The `session` object has methods that allow you to get, save, reload and delete sessions.
+The `session` object has methods that allow you to get, save, reload, and delete sessions.
 ```js
 app.register(fastifySession, {secret: 'a secret with minimum length of 32 characters'});
 app.addHook('preHandler', (request, reply, next) => {